Zeatherx/SQL-Project-School-Report-Card-/README.md

+# Raportin

-A simple school report card database project using SQL.
-This project stores student data, subjects, assessment types, grades, and daily test averages.
-It was created as a school project for learning database design and SQL basics.
+**Raportin** is a simple school report card database project built with SQL.
+It stores student data, subjects, assessment types, grades, and daily test averages.

-This project was made as a senior high school final project in 2025.
+This project was created as a senior high school final project in 2025 to practice database design and basic SQL concepts.

+## Notes

-The code was originally written in Indonesian, but AI was used to translate it into English.
+The original code was written in Indonesian.
+AI was used to help translate the project into English.